EnzoRicardi-Labs/aws-vpc-networking/README.md

 ## Project Overview

-This project demonstrates how to create a basic Amazon VPC from scratch using the AWS Management Console.
+This project demonstrates the creation of a basic Amazon VPC using the AWS VPC Wizard.

+The environment includes public and private subnets, Internet and NAT Gateways, route tables, and Network ACLs following AWS networking best practices.

-## Services Used
+## Architecture Components

 - Amazon VPC
 - Internet Gateway
+- NAT Gateway
+- Public and Private Subnets
+- Network Access Control Lists
 - Route Tables
-- Public Subnet

 ## Architecture

-(to be done...)

-## Architecture Components

-- Amazon VPC
-- Public Subnet
-- Internet Gateway
-- Route Table
+Available in "aws-vpc-networking/architecture"

 ## Skills Demonstrated

 - Amazon VPC
-- Networking Fundamentals
+- AWS Networking Fundamentals
-- Internet Gateway
-- Route Tables
+- Architecture Diagramming
-- AWS Management Console

 ## Implementation Steps

-1. Created a VPC
+1. Created a new Amazon VPC using the AWS VPC Wizard.
+2. Configured one public and one private subnet.
-2. Attached an Internet Gateway
+3. Attached an Internet Gateway to provide public internet access.
-3. Created a Public Subnet
-4. Configured Route Tables
+4. Created and associated a NAT Gateway for outbound traffic from the private subnet.
+5. Configured route tables for public and private network traffic.
+6. Applied Network ACLs to control subnet-level traffic.
+7. Validated the network topology using the AWS Resource Map.

 ## What I Learned